 1. Invest in what you understand.

 You don’t have to be an expert or financial analyst, but your decision to invest your hard-earned money should be in something that you comprehend, even if only on a basic level.

 If you can’t explain your investment and how it works to a family or a friend confidently, it may not be for you.
 It’s never fun to suffer a loss in your investments.
 However, suffering a loss without knowing why hurts even worse.

 There is a lot of noise out there.
 Too often, one can find investments that are only performing due to trend inertia.
 If you’re going to invest, invest in something you believe in beyond a fad.
 If you believe in the vision, you are more likely to hold on long term through the volatility and uncertainty.

 If you only believe in the trend, the chances that a new one comes along in a few weeks are very high.

 3. Invest in line with your risk appetite.

-It’s no secret that the crypto and NFT markets are as volatile as investments come.
-Investors tend to pull their high-risk assets during times of uncertainty, first.
-Therefore, the crypto market typically suffers more significant swings in adverse market events.
+It’s no secret that the cryptocurrency and NFT markets are as volatile as investments come (using what was trending a few years back as a reference).
+Investors tend to pull their high-risk assets first during times of uncertainty.
+Therefore, these types of investments typically suffers more significant swings in adverse market events.

 When the markets are up, they are up big.
 But when they are down, they are down big, too.
-If you can barely stomach the ebbs and flow of the stock market.
-Think twice about entering digital asset classes.
+If you can barely stomach the ebbs and flow of the market, think twice about entering digital asset classes.